How to Master French Gender Rules in a Nutshell

 Cracking open a book is one of the best ways to learn vocabulary and, in turn, subconsciously learn your he’s from your she’s.
 You can even get away with reading comic books or magazines.

-For intermediate learners who have developed an ear for subtleties in the French language, watching films or using audio resources like FluentU can help increase your overall fluency, which in turn helps you to distinguish between masculine or feminine.
+For intermediate learners who have developed an ear for subtleties in the French language, watching films or using audio resources can help increase your overall fluency.

 Before you know it, you’ll actually hear the difference between la and le in fast-talking films without straining your ears.